hoelzer/sankey/README.md

 ./csv2json.rb test/viruses.csv 200
 ```

-Yous should apply a cutoff (here ``200``) depending on your input because otherwise the Sankey plot will become to large.
+You should apply a cutoff (here ``200``) depending on your input because otherwise the Sankey plot will become to large.
 You can test different cutoffs.

 The resulting ``.json`` file can be used to plot the Sankey.